Surya-Kumar-03/Surya-Kumar-03/README.md

 <p align=center><img src="https://komarev.com/ghpvc/?username=Surya-Kumar-03&style=flat-square&color=blue" alt=""/></p>
 <h3 align=center>Checkout my <a href="https://bandepalli-surya.netlify.app/" target="_blank">portfolio website</a>.</h3>

-- Hi, I am a Computer Science and Engineering Student at Sathyabama University (2020-2024) with a keen interest in Data Structures and Algorithms (DSA) and Full-Stack Web Development.
+- Hi, I am a Computer Science and Engineering Student at Sathyabama University (2020-2024) with a keen interest in Data Structures and Algorithms (DSA) and Full-Stack Development.
 - I am experienced in creating and deploying web applications and have worked on several projects in this field.
 Apart from my academic pursuits, I am also passionate about music production and enjoy spending my leisure time creating new beats and tracks.
 - If you are interested in connecting with me or collaborating on a project, please don't hesitate to reach out!